A Tensor-EM Method for Large-Scale Latent Class Analysis with Binary Responses: Estimation Procedures

 \subsubsection{Tensor Power Method}

-Now we show how to recover the parameters $(\lambda_i,v_i)$'s in \eqref{orthogonal} from a tensor $T$.
-In analogy to matrix power method, here we use the tensor power method of \cite{de2000best} to obtain the eigenpairs $(\lambda_i,v_i)$ in \eqref{orthogonal}.
+Now we show how to recover the parameters $(\lambda_i,\vv_i)$'s in \eqref{orthogonal} from a tensor $\BT$.
+In analogy to matrix power method, here we use the tensor power method of \cite{de2000best} to obtain the eigenvalue/eigenvector pairs $(\lambda_i,\vv_i)$ in \eqref{orthogonal}.
 First suppose a third-order tensor has an exact orthogonal decomposition.
-Then we have the following result on the algorithmic convergence of tensor power method (Lemma 5.1 in \cite{anandkumar2014tensor}).
+We have the following result on the algorithmic convergence of tensor power method (Lemma 5.1 in \cite{anandkumar2014tensor}).